Xela3026/yabbr-docs/docs/channels/sender-ids.md

 # Sender IDs

-The Sender ID is the sender of a phone message.
-For example, when you get called, the Sender ID is what is calling you.
-The Sender ID is essentially the 'from' of a phone message.
-In the context of Yabbr, the Sender IDs are what you use to send outbound messages.
-You must register a Sender ID with Yabbr to then use it to send outbound phone messages elsewhere in your workspace.
-A Sender ID can come in three forms in Yabbbr: [Virtual Numbers](./virtual-numbers.md), Alpha Codes, or personal 'BYO' numbers.
-This documentation is about Alpha Codes and personal numbers.

-See Virtual Numbers for an explanation of them, but essentially you rent them from Yabbr and you can use them for both outbound and inbound functionality which is required for use in Yabbr Chat.

-An Alpha Code is a string of text.
-Usually it is a word or words relating to your brand like 'Brand Name'.
-Then, when you use this Sender ID, customers will receive a message from a number called 'Brand Name'.
-However, Alpha Codes have no inbound functionality.
-Customers cannot respond to messages sent by an Alpha Code.

-A personal 'BYO' number is a real existing phone number that you have access to.
-You can import it into your workspace to use it as a Sender ID.
-However, whlilst customers can respond to this Sender ID, Yabbr cannot access these responses to a personal number and thus there is no inbound functionality for this type of Sender ID in the workspace.
+[comment]: <> (Similar to email addresses for emails, Sender IDs send and receive phone messages like calls or texts.)

+Sender IDs are like email addresses, but for phone messages instead of emails.
+They send and receive phone messages like calls or texts.
+In Yabbr, Sender IDs are necessary for outbound messaging.
+They need to be registered within the platform before you can use them across your workspace.

+Yabbr offers three main forms of Sender IDs:

+Virtual Numbers: These are rented from Yabbr.
+They offer both inbound and outbound functionality.
+This is the only Sender ID type with inbound functionality.
+Therefore, they are the only Sender IDs you can use in Yabbr Chat.
+Refer to our documentation on Virtual Numbers for comprehensive details.

+Alpha Codes: Alpha Codes are alphanumeric (numbers and letters) strings typically representing your brand.
+These are special because recipients receive phone messages from an alphanumeric string rather than a phone number.
+However, it's important to note that Alpha Codes lack inbound functionality; recipients cannot respond to messages sent via Alpha Codes.

+Personal 'BYO' Numbers: This option involves using your existing personal phone numbers as Sender IDs within your workspace.
+While recipients can respond to messages sent from these numbers, Yabbr cannot access these responses, rendering inbound functionality unavailable.

 :::info Important
 Alpha Codes and personal numbers have to be verified by Yabbr before you can use them in your workspace.